Anger How It Works: How to Change Your Heart

 .

-James continues talking about temptations.
-The temptation we look at today is anger.
-Has anyone ever been tempted with anger?
-Let’s put this another way.
-Has anyone ever not been angry?
+James continues discussing temptations.
+The temptation we examine today is anger.
+Has anyone ever been tempted by anger?
+Let’s put this another way: Has anyone ever not been angry?
 So, we gave in to the temptation.
-This should be a relevant lesson, right?
+This should be a relevant lesson.

 Let’s prepare our hearts to receive the word.
 The lesson will end with James telling us to accept the word which is able to save our souls.
 To change our souls, we must accept his word.
 Would you pray with me we receive a word that can save our souls?
 Let’s pray.